racket/racket-lang-org/blog/_src/posts/2019-12-14-running-pkg-build-today.md

-Each name `N` correponds to a file `my-catalog/pkg/N` that contains [metadata](https://docs.racket-lang.org/pkg/Package_Concepts.html#(tech._package._metadata)) for a package, represented as a hash.
+Each name `N` correponds to a file `my-catalog/pkg/N` that contains [metadata](https://docs.racket-lang.org/pkg/Package_Concepts.html#(tech._package._metadata)) for a package, represented as a hashtable.
-Your goal is to update the `'source`, `'checksum`, and `'versions` fields in each hash to point to your changes.
+Your goal is to update the `'source`, `'checksum`, and `'versions` fields in each hashtable to point to your changes.
 The new `'source` is the GitHub URL for your changes.
 The new `'checksum` is the matching commit hash.
 The new `'versions` must point to your changes as the default.